Saturday, October 5, 2024

 A friend of mine reported that a friend of his in the neighborhood who had been married some twenty years ago had had very bad luck as a result of ignoring this strange superstition.
 Ben was a frugal man who hated wasting money.
 Sometime in the year before her marriage, she had bought a pair of expensive shoes to wear to weddings, funerals, and other special occasions.
 When my friend went out with her to help her choose a dress for her wedding, I asked Ben about the shoes.
 Ben told her that he would wear his best shoes because they were almost as good as new.
 After all, even then, a new pair of high-quality shoes could easily cost over a hundred dollars, and Ben thought the money was better spent elsewhere.

 My friend told Ben about shoe-related wedding traditions he heard from his mom, dad, and grandparents.
-My girlfriend took the advice herself, got married without incident and has been married ever since.
+My girlfriend took the advice herself, got married without incident, and has been married ever since.
 Admittedly, he and his family are very superstitious about things like marriage, but his family line has had very few divorces and many successful marriages and marriages.
 Ben wore his "best shoes" on the wedding day despite my friend's warnings.
 Surprisingly, his bride-to-be has her own unique plan for wedding shoes.
 She decides to wear sneakers to the wedding as a joke that she might be a runaway bride.
 The joke backfired.

 Ben and his family were deeply offended by Kidd's presence and an argument ensued during the wedding, which continued throughout their honeymoon and week after week.
 The photographer snaps the bride's shoes and takes pictures of them.
 Many of the guests had frowns on their faces as they talked to the bride and stared at the sneakers.
 Within three months of marriage, the couple separated and divorced.
 I say we are